diskoverdata/diskover-docs/source_files/user_inferface_overview.md

 O) [**Volumes**](#storage_volume): To view and select available volumes from the left pane:
   - If you hover over the fill bars on the right of the volumes, you will see the space used, free, and total for each volume.
-  - If you hover over a volumes, you will see the last indexed date and time for that specific volume.
+  - If you hover over a volume, you will see the last indexed date and time for that specific volume.

   ![Image: Hovering Over a Storage Volume](images/image_file_search_hovering_volume.png)

-P) [**Directories**](#directory): To view and/or drill-down the directories inside the selected volume in green above, you can also drill-down from the [results pane](#results_pane).
+P) [**Directories**](#directory): To view and/or drill down the directories inside the selected volume in green above, you can also drill down from the [results pane](#results_pane).
   - Hovering your mouse over a directory in the left pane will give you a snapshot of its attributes.
   - Note that the left pane will only show directories with data in them, all directories either with data or empty will show in the W) results pane.